-A Philanthropic Initiative Supporting Opportunity, Access and Leadership Around the World
+A Philanthropic Initiative Supporting Opportunity, Justice, and Leadership Around the World

 When sacred Native American objects were being sold at a Paris auction house, Gregory Annenberg Weingarten intervened, secretly purchasing 24 of the objects and repatriating them to their rightful owners.

 American Library in Paris - Evenings with an Author

 The American Library in Paris hosts more than 60 authors, filmmakers, musicians, journalists, scholars, and other public figures each year through the GRoW @ Annenberg Evenings with an Author Series.
 The program enables diverse audiences to hear from some of today's leading thinkers and, in the case of author speakers, to participate in book signings.

 In 2016, Gregory Annenberg Weingarten was honored by the Statue of Liberty - Ellis Island Foundation with the Family Heritage Award in recognition of his support for cultural preservation efforts over many years.

 Every year in honor of Mother's Day, Loving Hands hosts a luncheon for mothers who have lost a child, offering a nurturing space to remember their loved ones and safe place to grieve during an especially challenging holiday.

 Hopi Tribe - The Rachel Maddow Show

 In 2013, The Rachel Maddow Show featured Gregory Annenberg Weingarten's secret intervention in a French auction that led to a historic act of philanthropy when he repatriated the sacred Native American "friends" back to their rightful owners.